 “It fills me with excitement and wonder to continue down this challenging and rewarding path, constantly striving to communicate with and inspire as many people as possible along the way in the best way I know how.”

 Other recent credits include concerts with the Center for Contemporary Opera and the Music for Montauk festival, Frasquita with Long Island Opera, Tytania (A Midsummer Night’s Dream) and Annina (La Traviata) with the Highlands Opera Studio, Musetta (cover) in La Bohème with the North Shore Music Festival, a principal role in the inaugural New York reading of 2wice Upon a Birthday at the Metropolitan Opera Guild, where she also performed the role excerpts of Zerlina (Don Giovanni) in Dona Vaughn’s “Don Giovanni: Love is a Battlefield.”
 In 2014, she was hailed for her “crystalline and pure” voice, “large vocal range,” and “spot on comedic timing” in the role of Susanna in Le nozze di Figaro with the Miami Music Festival.

 On the concert stage, Fishenfeld was featured as soloist in the world premiere of Byron Wu’s Kyrie at Weill Recital Hall/Carnegie Hall, in concert in Florence’s Palazzo Vecchio as a guest of (then) Florentine mayor, Matteo Renzi for the 2012 NYU Leadership Conference, and as soloist for the 2011 Classical Singer Convention finals concert.
-A recent graduate of the Manhattan School of Music (where she studied with Edith Bers), she was chosen as a finalist in the school’s 2015 Ades Vocal Competition, sang the title role in Lakmé, and performed the role of Zerlina in Kenneth Merrill’s production of Don Giovanni.
+A recent graduate of the Manhattan School of Music, she was chosen as a finalist in the school’s 2015 Ades Vocal Competition, sang the title role in Lakmé, and performed the role of Zerlina in Kenneth Merrill’s production of Don Giovanni.